Diamantina National Park – discover endless river channels

 Description

-Diamantina National Park is located in Queensland between Boulia, Bedourie, and Opalton.
-The park in the past was a pastoral holding and became a national park only in 1992.
+Diamantina National Park is a national park located in Queensland between Boulia, Bedourie, and Opalton.
+The park was previously a pastoral holding and was only established as a national park in 1992.

-It is the traditional homelands of the Maiawali and Karuwali people, that have a long-lasting connection with the land for thousands of years.
+The park is the traditional homelands of the Maiawali and Karuwali people, who have had a strong connection to the land for thousands of years.

-Due to Diamantina National Park being located in the channel country, you can expect a flat landscape with floodplains of the Diamantina River and Mitchell grass plains.
-If you drive to the east you find small sandstone ranges and on the west, the park ends with dune fields similar to deserts further west.
+As Diamantina National Park is situated in the channel country, visitors can expect a flat landscape with floodplains of the Diamantina River and Mitchell grass plains.
+To the east, there are small sandstone ranges, and to the west, the park ends with dune fields similar to those found in deserts further west.

-Arrive at the information centre at Ranger base to get all the information and driving directions.
+Upon arrival, visitors should head to the information centre at the ranger base to obtain all necessary information and driving directions.

 Weather